 Quickest approach is from the Oak Creek turnout towards the end of the 13-Mile loop road.
 Alternatively, park on the highway at the mouth of Oak Creek and head west.
 The trails merge and enter the canyon on easy terrain above the streambed.
 Follow the trail to some huge boulders with nearby pine trees.
 If in doubt, stay high and right on this approach.
 Just past the huge shady boulders, head up the hillside on steep trails.
 This will take you to a good area right at the base of the Solar Slab Gully.
 Count on 45 minutes to 1 hour approach time.

-Browse More Classics in Solar Slab - Lower Tier
+Browse More Rock Climbing Classics in Solar Slab - Lower Tier

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Solar Slab - Lower Tier:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Solar Slab - Lower Tier:

 Featured Route For Solar Slab - Lower Tier

 Johnny Vegas 5.7 5a 15 V+ 13 MVS 4b Nevada